How to Handle Serious Interpersonal Workplace ConflictPosted in : How Do I Handle It ROI on 23 August 2016

 Employers should be aware that liability can attach to a company for wrongful or violent acts perpetrated by employees against work colleagues, even if they have no direct control over them.
 This is especially the case where an employer is on notice of deteriorating relations between particular employees.

-Liability can arise in two ways – where an employer is deemed vicariously liable for the acts of an employee, and
+Liability can arise in two ways – where an employer is deemed vicariously liable for the acts of an employee, and under health and safety law.

 Already a subscriber?